kevinkwshin/kevinkwshin.github.io/_posts/2023-02-28-How-to-debug-GitHub-actions-and-fully-apply-the-chirpy-theme.md

 ---

-How to debug GitHub Actions and '--- layout: home # Index page ---'
+This is the result of my trial and error to use the chirpy theme from Github Posts theme utilizing Jekyll.
+Along the way, I kept running into the '--- layout: home # Index page ---' issue, and I've found and shared the complete solution in the issue below.

 ### You can apply the chirpy theme to your GitHub blog by following the four steps below.

 ##### 1) modify /.github/workflows/pages-deploy.yml to enable github action